Generic name: lusutrombopag [ LOO-soo-TROM-boe-pag ]

 What is Mulpleta?

-Mulpleta is a prescription medicine used to treat low platelet count (thrombocytopenia) in adults with chronic liver disease who are scheduled to have a procedure.
+Mulpleta is used to treat thrombocytopenia (a lack of platelets in the blood) in adults with chronic liver disease who are scheduled to undergo a medical procedure.

-- have any blood clotting problems, other than thrombocytopenia.
+a bleeding or blood clotting disorder other than thrombocytopenia.

 How should I take Mulpleta?

 Take Mulpleta exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.